alcarney/blog/content/20230918T120000--python-wasi-nix__blog_nix_python_wasm.rst

 :tags: blog, nix, python, wasm
 :author: Alex Carney
 :language: en
-:excerpt: 1

 Setting up a Python WASI Environment with Nix
 =============================================

+.. container:: post-teaser

    In this blog post I look at setting up a local development environment for the `WASI build of Python <https://github.com/brettcannon/cpython-wasi-build>`_  using Nix.
    You can see the final result `here <https://github.com/alcarney/python-wasi-nix>`__

 Why?
 ----